-4. Payments will never exceed those of the 10-year Standard Repayment Plan
+4. Payments will never exceed those with the 10-year standard repayment plan

 To qualify for IBR, you must prove your income is low relative to your debt.
 If your income goes up, your payments could increase, too.
-But they will never exceed the amount you’d pay on the Standard Repayment Plan.
+Still, they will never exceed the amount you’d pay on the standard repayment plan.

 Who should choose an IBR plan?

-Because you pay a smaller percentage of your income with Income-Based Repayment than with Income-Contingent Repayment, IBR may be the superior choice for many student loan borrowers with financial need.
+Because you pay a smaller percentage of your income with Income-Based Repayment than with Income-Contingent Repayment, IBR may be the superior choice for many student loan borrowers who have financial needs or concerns.

-If one or more of these points describe you, you might benefit from choosing IBR over ICR:
+If one or more of the following points describe you, you might be better off choosing IBR vs. ICR:

 - You have FFEL loans.